HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

 {{ figure_markup(
   image="hsts-max-age-values-for-requests-in-days.png",
   caption="HSTS max-age values for requests (in days).", description="Column chart showing the HSTS `max-age` for common percentiles.
-At the 10th percentile it's 30 on desktop and 73 on mobile, at the 25th percentile it's 180 for both, at the 50th percentile it's 365 for both, at the 75th percentile it's 365 for both, and finally at the 90th percentile it's 730 and 730 for both..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPHK3G2Ir-ys_oTrrhugqxV0aOSj3y5d1lANQ54GdaQtIHrzXIjQQGEpIdT_mQvxTrMtpd0Hn30zhF/pubchart?oid=154290094&format=interactive", sheets_gid="1179482269", sql_file="hsts_max_age_percentiles.sql",
+At the 10th percentile it's 30 on desktop and 73 on mobile, at the 25th percentile it's 180 for both, at the 50th percentile it's 365 for both, at the 75th percentile it's 365 for both, and finally at the 90th percentile it's 730 and 730 for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPHK3G2Ir-ys_oTrrhugqxV0aOSj3y5d1lANQ54GdaQtIHrzXIjQQGEpIdT_mQvxTrMtpd0Hn30zhF/pubchart?oid=154290094&format=interactive", sheets_gid="1179482269", sql_file="hsts_max_age_percentiles.sql",